EBIvariation/eva-sub-cli/README.md

 These can be provided either in the metadata file directly, or on the command line using the `--vcf_files` and `--reference_fata` options.
 Note that if you are using more than one reference FASTA, you **cannot** use the command line options; you must specify which VCF files use which FASTA files in the metadata.

-VCF files can be either uncompressed or compressed (bgzipped).
+VCF files can be either uncompressed or compressed using bgzip.
+Other types of compression are not allowed and will result in errors during validation.
 FASTA files must be uncompressed.

 ## Execution